libgd/libgd/src/readme.txt

      * tgd, by Bradley K. Sherman
      * fly, by Martin Gleeson

+  What's new in version 1.7.1?

+   A minor buglet in the Makefile was corrected, as well as an inaccurate error message in gdtestttf.c.
+Thanks to Masahito Yamaga.

   What's new in version 1.7?

    Version 1.7 contains the following changes: